-Meetings are the first Thursday of the month at 7:00pm at Preston Dairy & Farm Building at the Trailhead Historical Campus.
+Meetings are the first Thursday of the month at 7:00pm at the Depot Museum and Riverfront Center, 304 Fillmore St E

 A little bit of Preston history